 Three courses with no more than two from the same department.
 Courses that fulfill the International Studies requirement meet at least one of the following criteria:

-- 1. explore international aspects of cultural diversity. - 2. explore current global problems. - 3. develop competencies in international communications. - 4. explore international aspects of political and economic systems.
+- 1. Explore an international cultural or cultures, past and/or present. - 2.
+Explore current global problems. - 3.
+Develop competencies in international communications. - 4.
+Explore international aspects of political and economic systems.